 Term Definition Healthcare Operations Activities relating to covered functions of a business associate, healthcare clearinghouse, health plan, health provider or hybrid entity.
-Including, but not limited to: conducting quality assessment and improvement activities; patient safety activities; population-based activities relating to improving health or reducing healthcare costs, protocol development, case management and care coordination, contacting of health providers and patients with information about treatment alternatives; and related functions that do not include treatment licensing and accreditation reviewing the competence or qualifications of healthcare professionals, evaluating practitioner and provider performance, health plan performance, training of non-healthcare professionals, accreditation, certification, licensing, or credentialing activities underwriting, enrollment, premium rating, and other activities related to the creation, renewal, or replacement of a contract of health insurance or health benefits, and ceding, securing, or placing a contract for reinsurance of risk relating to claims for healthcare conducting or arranging for medical review, legal services, and auditing functions, including fraud and abuse detection and compliance programs business planning and development business planning and development Mental Health Information Patient records, or discrete portions thereof, specifically relating to evaluation or treatment of a mental disorder.
+Including, but not limited to: • conducting quality assessment and improvement activities; patient safety activities; population-based activities relating to improving health or reducing healthcare costs, protocol development, case management and care coordination, contacting of health providers and patients with information about treatment alternatives; and related functions that do not include treatment • licensing and accreditation • reviewing the competence or qualifications of healthcare professionals, evaluating practitioner and provider performance, health plan performance, training of non-healthcare professionals, accreditation, certification, licensing, or credentialing activities • underwriting, enrollment, premium rating, and other activities related to the creation, renewal, or replacement of a contract of health insurance or health benefits, and ceding, securing, or placing a contract for reinsurance of risk relating to claims for healthcare • conducting or arranging for medical review, legal services, and auditing functions, including fraud and abuse detection and compliance programs • business planning and development • business management and general administrative activities of the entity [source: 45 C.F.R. § 164.501; Cal.
+Civ.
+Code §56.10(c).]
+Mental Health Information Patient records, or discrete portions thereof, specifically relating to evaluation or treatment of a mental disorder.
 Mental health records include, but is not limited to, all alcohol and drug abuse records. [source: Cal.
 Civ.
 Code § 56.30; Cal.
 Health & Safety Code § 123105(b); Cal.
 Welf. & Inst.
 Code § 5328.]
 Minimum Necessary The amount of information, to the extent necessary, to accomplish the intended purpose of a use, disclosure, or request. [source: 45 C.F.R. §§ 164.502(b), 164.514(d).]
 Minor An individual under 18 years of age. [source: Cal.
 Family Code § 6500.]